-As smartwatch adoption grows in India, the American maker Fossil which is aiming to expand its footprint in the country has brought ‘Fossil Gen 6’ to the country that offers several hardware upgrades over the previous model.
+As smartwatch adoption grows in India, the American maker Fossil, aiming to expand its footprint in the country, has brought ‘Fossil Gen 6’ to the country, offering several hardware upgrades over the previous model.

 The features include new Snapdragon Wear 4100+ chipset, fast-charging support, and a new SpO2 sensor.